 - Matheson Marcault - Art Deck

-Code Liberation worked in collaboration with the Processing Foundation, the V&A, Machines Room and Goldsmiths to run a series of eight workshops that resulted in an exhibtion of new games created during these workshops.
+Code Liberation worked in collaboration with the Processing Foundation, the V&A, Machines Room and Goldsmiths to run a series of eight workshops that resulted in an exhibition of new games created during these workshops.
 For the workshop we also created teaching resources for p5.js which include slides and sample code anyone can use for free to teach p5js.

 Saskia Freeke was the lead instructor on this program as part of her residency with the Processing Foundation.